n00b110/racket-parser/prompts.md

 # Custom Language Parsing with Racket's `brag`

 This repository provides insights into using Racket's `brag` library for custom language parsing.
-Below is a series of questions and topics that have been discussed to guide this project.
+Below is a series of questions and topics I asked ChatGPT for information and advice about.

 ## Table of Contents
 1. [Introduction to `racket/parser`](#introduction-to-racketparser)